Your Best Days for Making a Baby

 - You may not "fern" on all of your fertile days.

-While saliva testing works for some women, it’s not as good as urine kits.
+While saliva testing works for some women, it isn’t as good as urine kits.
 "Of all the options, the only OPKs that have been validated are urine ovulation predictor kits," Schoolcraft says.